What is Naoya Inoue's Record?

 When was his last fight and how active is he?

-Naoya Inoue's last fight took place against Luis Nery on May 6, 2024, in Tokyo, Japan.
-He won by knockout in the 6th round.
-That fight was 2 months and 21 days ago.
+Naoya Inoue's last fight took place against Ye Joon Kim on January 24, 2025, in Tokyo, Japan.
+He won by in the 4th round.
+That fight was 28 days ago.

 What belts does Naoya Inoue hold?

-He currently holds The Ring Junior Featherweight, the WBO World Junior Featherweight, the IBF World Junior Featherweight, the WBC World Super Bantamweight, and the WBA Super World Super Bantamweight championships.
+He currently holds The Ring Junior Featherweight, the WBO World Junior Featherweight, the WBC World Super Bantamweight, the IBF World Junior Featherweight, and the WBA Super World Super Bantamweight championships.

 He won a vacant The Ring Junior Featherweight, IBF World Junior Featherweight, and WBA Super World Super Bantamweight titles against Marlon Tapales, beating him by knockout in the 10th round on December 26, 2023.
-He has held these belts for a total of 214 days (7 months and 1 day) and has 1 defense of The Ring, 1 defense of the IBF and 1 defense of the WBA.
+He has held these belts for a total of 423 days (1 year, 1 month and 26 days) and has 2 defenses of The Ring, 3 defenses of the IBF and 3 defenses of the WBA.

 He won WBO World Junior Featherweight, and WBC World Super Bantamweight titles against Stephen Fulton, beating him by technical knockout in the 8th round on July 25, 2023.
-He has held these belts for a total of 368 days (1 year and 2 days) and has 2 defenses of the WBO and 2 defenses of the WBC.
+He has held these belts for a total of 577 days (1 year, 6 months and 27 days) and has 4 defenses of the WBO and 4 defenses of the WBC.
 His first mandatory for his WBO belt is due against Sam Goodman.
+His first mandatory for his WBC belt is due against David Picasso.

 How Old Is Naoya Inoue And Where Is he From?